llm-pt-ibm/brazilian_northeast_humor_benchmark/README.md

     api_key: 'YOUR_OPENAI_API_KEY'
 ```

 Specifically, the stage of evaluating the task of explaining humorous texts involves a judgment model.
-This can be configured in the file Este pode ser configurado no arquivo ```config/judge_model_config.yaml```.
+This can be configured in the file```config/judge_model_config.yaml```.

 ## Tasks and scenarios